ferrumc-rs/ferrumc/README.md

 Join our [Discord server](https://discord.gg/qT5J8EMjwk) to get help or discuss the project!

+## ❔ FAQ

+# How does this project differ from:
+- **Valence**: Valence is a framework for building your own custom server by pulling in different components of their library.
+FerrumC is a fully built server designed to act as a potential replacement for the vanilla server.
+It's like the difference between buying the ingredients to make a meal yourself or just buying a pre-made meal.
+- **Minestom**: Same as Valence, it's a framework to build your own server, which is different to what we are trying to do.
+- **Paper/Spigot/Bukkit**: These are all great tools and have undoubtably set the groundwork for projects like this to exist, but ultimately they are still somewhat bound to the original server implementation.
+We aim to write the entire server from the ground up, hopefully giving us a leg up.
+- **Pumpkin**: It really doesn't differ that much.
+We are both trying to acheive the same thing.
+It's also not a competition, we are both aware of each other's progress and to be honest the Pumpkin team are doing really well.
+We won't tolarate any disrespect towards them as they are also undertaking the same monumental task.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.